Run queries using Lakehouse Federation

 Why use Lakehouse Federation?

-The lakehouse emphasizes central storage of data to reduce data redundancy and isolation, but your organization may have numerous data systems in production, and you might want to query data in connected systems for a number of reasons:
+The lakehouse emphasizes central storage of data to reduce data redundancy and isolation.
+Your organization might have numerous data systems in production, and you might want to query data in connected systems for a number of reasons:

 In each of these scenarios, query federation gets you to insights faster, because you can query the data in place and avoid complex and time-consuming ETL processing.